 During this latest study, a team of scientists from several Russian and British research institutions examined various amyloids and how they bind with metals that naturally occur in the body.
 They identified two particular protein fragments that, when they interacted with zinc, led to an accelerated formation of amyloid plaque.
 Scientists are hopeful that they can perhaps develop a cure for Alzheimer’s by developing new medicine that could block this growth of plaque caused by the interaction with zinc ions.

 Since age is the greatest known risk factor for Alzheimer’s, this study has significant implications for seniors.
 Current therapies focus only on the treatment of Alzheimer’s symptoms.
 They do not target the cause of the disease itself.
 This research could lead to new drugs that may be able to effectively cure the disease by preventing or stopping the growth of plaque in the brains of those who require Alzheimer’s or dementia home care in Albuquerque.

 While this possible breakthrough requires further testing, it is undoubtedly an intriguing prospect for those currently living with Alzheimer’s disease.
-In the meantime, seniors with Alzheimer’s and dementia can turn to Home Care Assistance of Albuquerque to help manage the complications associated with their conditions.
-Our comprehensive Alzheimer’s and dementia in-home care in Albuquerque gives seniors the opportunity to stave off dementia symptoms, exercise cognitive skills, and boost self-esteem in the comfort and familiarity of home.
+In the meantime, seniors with Alzheimer’s and dementia can turn to Home Care Assistance of Albuquerque to help manage the complications associated with their conditions. .
+Our comprehensive Alzheimer’s and dementia home care Albuquerque gives seniors the opportunity to stave off dementia symptoms, exercise cognitive skills, and boost self-esteem in the comfort and familiarity of home.
 Our compassionate caregivers help with everything from grooming and bathing to safety monitoring and mobility support.
 Call us today at 505-798-0800 to learn more about our premier Alzheimer’s home care and schedule a no-obligation consultation.